thunderstore-io/Thunderstore/README.md

 - `SOCIAL_AUTH_DISCORD_SECRET` The `Client Secret` value of the OAuth application

-### Google Analytics

-You can enable google analytics by supplying a google analytics tracking ID via environment variables.

-- `GOOGLE_ANALYTICS_ID`: The Google Analytics Tracking ID of your account

 ### Google Cloud Media Storage

 You need to set up a google cloud storage bucket and create a service account